Skip to Content

 2. Click on Posts (or Post Configuration).

-3. The post management screen displays all current posts.
+3. The post management screen displays all current posts sorted alphabetically.

 Creating a New Post